 We hope this article has helped you understand the current theories behind the cause of morning sickness.

 As for the question: When Does Morning Sickness Start During Pregnancy?
 It varies tremendously between individual women and from one pregnancy to the next.
-Morning sickness often starts early and fortunately for most women resolves after the first trimester.
+Morning sickness often starts early around the 6th week of pregnancy and fortunately for most women resolves after the first trimester.
 For some, morning sickness can be prolonged and severe.
 When this occurs it is called hyperemesis gravidarum and often requires the administration of intravenous hydration and further management as medically necessary.

 If you have morning sickness, don’t let it get ahead of you.
 Dehydration can occur and the cycle of nausea and vomiting can be hard to stop using home remedies.
 Contact your health care provider to make sure your body remains well hydrated until the symptoms of morning sickness start to subside.